-“Can cats eat spider plants?” is a question that comes up when there is a very high chance that you are worried because your cats could have eaten your spider plants.
+“Can cats eat spider plants?” is a question that comes up when there is a very high chance that you are worried because your cats could have eaten your spider plants of the Asparagaceae family.
 While they are not toxic, they do make your cats hallucinate and this may bother you.

 You do not want your cats to eat these plants for different reasons.
 Read this article to know why cats should not eat them as well as what you can do to stop them.